Swiss Bliss in the Valley: Lauterbrunnen 2 Day Itinerary

 How to Get from Lauterbrunnen to Gimmelwald?

 Now, I know what you’re thinking: is Gimmelwald (and the Mountain Hostel) really only accessible by cable car?
-The short answer is yes, and that’s the beauty of it, but if you purchased a Swiss Travel Pass of any kind all your cable car rides are included anyways!
+The short answer is yes—and that’s the beauty of it—but if you purchased a Swiss Travel Pass of any kind all your cable car rides are included anyways!
 If not, you may want to plan your trips up and down the mountain face in advance so you’re not just spending money on cable car trips willy-nilly.

 Avoid the 8:01 PM train out of Interlaken because you will get to Lauterbrunnen when the Lauterbrunnen-Stechelberg bus is not running.
 There is a bus at 7:35 PM and 9:35 PM, but nothing in between.

-Take the quick 5 minute ride in the Stechelberg-Schilthorn cable car to its first stop in Gimmelwald.
 If you’ve purchased a Swiss Travel Pass, you can just scan your pass when entering the queue.
-Otherwise, you can purchase tickets in-person at kiosks around the station.
-There are a few caveats to note here, particularly with the cable car timetables and size of the cars in question:
+Otherwise, you can purchase tickets in-person at kiosks around the gondola station.

-• Uphill journeys from Stechelberg run at 25 and 55 minutes past the hour, beginning at 7:55 AM.
+Uphill journeys from Stechelberg run at 25 and 55 minutes past the hour, beginning at 5:55 AM.

-• These cable cars can fit roughly 30 people (plus some kids and luggage), so if you’re visiting during peak season you might have to wait for a few cars to pass before it’s your turn to ride.
+These cable cars can fit roughly 30 people—plus some kids and luggage—so if you’re visiting during peak season you might have to wait for a few cars to pass before it’s your turn to ride.

 If you’re continuing on to the Mountain Hostel, exit the cable car in Gimmelwald and you will see the Mountain Hostel sign up to the left.
 Walk up the little dirt path directly outside the station to get your lodging.